 symptoms of prediabetes and why Asians are more susceptible to it.

-Do you have prediabetes?
-Learn how the Pre-DICTED Programme can help you.
+If you have prediabetes, find out how the Pre-DICTED Programme can help you.